Finalize Sales Analytics Creation

 - Save the file, ‘DTC_Quota.csv’ in your Downloads directory.

-- Scroll down to see all the datasets, and locate the Quota dataset.
+- In the Datasets section, click View All to the far right, and locate the Quota dataset.

 - Click the arrow to the far right of the dataset name and click Edit.

-- In the next window, click Replace Data in the upper right-hand corner.
+- In the next window, click the Replace Data icon at upper right.

 - That takes you to the Replace Dataset Data page.
 Click Select file or drag file here….

 - Find and select the DTC_Quota.csv file and click Next.
-Click Next on the next two pages, too.
-(These pages let you fine-tune your data before you upload it into a dataset, but that’s a subject for a different day.
+Click Next in the next screen, then Upload File in the next screen.
+(These screens let you fine-tune your data before you upload it into a dataset, but that’s a subject for a different day.
 If you want to learn more about importing data to Analytics, see the Analytics Data Integration Basics Trailhead module.)

 - You’ll be asked to confirm that you want to replace the data.
 Click Replace to confirm, and you’re almost done.
 But first…